Public-Health-Scotland/PHI-useR-group/Meetings/2019-08-28/Agenda.md

 1. **Welcome & Introductions**
 2. **HSMR Publication** - David Caldwell & Jack Hannah
-3. **Bayes Factors, permutation approaches to hypothesis testing, and R’s infer package and its ‘there is only one test’ framework** - Jon Minton
+3. **Inference in R: The infer package and the There is Only One Test paradigm; and weighing the evidence with Bayes Factors** - Jon Minton
 4. **Reproducible Environments in R with [`renv`](https://rstudio.github.io/renv/)** - Terry McLaughlin
 5. **R News / Updates**
 6. **Next Meeting & Chair**